adamwitanowski-nib/redocly/developer-portal/options.md

 Options are optional extras that can be added to the product after a plan is selected.

+These can be added using the [Quotes API with Options](/openapi/quotes/tag/Quote/paths/~1v1~1%7BbrandCode%7D~1quotewithoptions/post/) method.

 ## Available options

 The following are the available options available.
-Note that each product offered will not support all options provided below.
+Note that each product offered will not support all options provided below and available options will be product dependent:

 | Option Code | Description |
 | ----------- | ----------- |